Audius Mtawarira: Career

 Audius turned his attention to writing and producing music.
 He started producing in 2002, producing the majority of Selwyn's album, Meant to Be which peaked at number nine on the ARIA Album charts and was certified Gold.
 In 2003 he collaborated with Delta Goodrem on Innocent Eyes co-writing and producing the number one single "Born to Try".
 The song debuted at number three before reaching number one on the Australian Singles chart, becoming Goodrem's first number one single.
 It spent three months in the top five and went on to sell over 210,000 copies, making it the third highest selling single of 2002.
 In the UK, it debuted and peaked the charts at number three, spending eleven weeks in the top forty and reached number one on the New Zealand singles charts.
 "Born to Try" won 'Single of the Year' at the ARIA Music Awards of 2003.

 In 2004, Audius produced Australian Idol contestant Paulini's debut album One Determined Heart which produced number a # 1 hit "Angel Eyes" and went certified Platinum.
-In 2005 he co-wrote fellow-Idol Contestant Ricki-Lee Coulter's "Hell No!", which reached number five on the ARIA singles charts, and produced majority of her album.
+In 2005, he co-wrote fellow-Idol Contestant Ricki-Lee Coulter's "Hell No!", which reached number five on the ARIA singles charts, and produced majority of her album.

-After having some great success, Audius turned his attention to building his own studios and record label.
-He is a part owner of The Sound Academy studios in Sydney as well as record label Blindfaith Entertainment.
-He worked to develop many unsigned artists through his academy sharing knowledge and kickstarting several youngsters who went on to achieve great success such as Iggy Azalea, Justice Crew, Anise K and more.

-In 2008 Audius produced Jessica Mauboy's new album, Been Waiting, co-writing her single, "Running Back", which peaked at number three on the Australian singles charts.
+In 2008, Audius produced Jessica Mauboy's new album, Been Waiting, co-writing her single, "Running Back", which peaked at number three on the Australian singles charts.
 2008 also saw Audius launch his own fashion label, Shona Clothing, which is heavily influenced by his Zimbabwean heritage.
 "Running Back" won 'Highest Selling Single' at the ARIA Music Awards of 2009.

-In 2013 Audius worked as a music producer on the movie musical 'Goddess', Goddess (2013 film) an Australian production featuring Laura Michelle Kelly, Ronan Keating and directed by Mark Lamprel.

-In 2019 Audius co-wrote, produced and mixed 'To Myself' performed by Alfie Arcuri for the Eurovision 'Australia Decides' competition.
-With over 700 entries the song was selected to be amongst the top 10 finalists and to compete on a live broadcast on SBS.
-Overall the song placed 5th.